-3.1 NANO3 at a glance
+3.1 NANO at a Glance

-The NANO3 flight recorder is the smallest flight recorder designed in accordance with the IGC "All Flights" specification.
-It has an IGC approval for all flights including world records.
+The NANO flight recorder is the smallest flight recorder designed in accordance with the IGC "All Flights" specification.
+It has IGC approval for all flights including world records.
 It features an integrated 56-channel GPS receiver with built-in antenna, altitude sensor, ENL sensor, security micro-switch, Bluetooth module and 1700mAh battery.

-The operational temperature for the NANO3 is from -20°C(68°F) to +60°C(140°F).
+The operational temperature for the NANO is from -20°C(68°F) to +60°C(140°F).
 Higher temperatures may cause the battery to inflate.